 The joy of the Incarnation vs a universal birthday

 To prepare properly during Advent, we need to remember what we’re celebrating at Christmas.
 It’s a mystery completely unique to Christianity: the Incarnation of God.
-God became man!
-He lowered himself to be one of us!
-How incredible is that?!
-But he didn’t stop there, as St Paul tells us:
+Unlike other religions, we believe in a God who humbled Himself to become like His creation.
+As St Paul tells us:

 Christ Jesus, who, though he was in the form of God,